 About the Congress

-IIC Council and New Zealand Conservators of Cultural Material: Pū Maanaki Kahurangi, are delighted to announce that the congress will take a hybrid format this year, promoting a more sustainable and 'climate friendly' event.
+IIC Council and New Zealand Conservators of Cultural Material: Pū Maanaki Kahurangi, were delighted that the congress took place in a hybrid format, promoting a more sustainable and 'climate friendly' event.

-We aim to make the congress an accessible and inclusive event for all through online international programming as well as offering the opportunity for local in-person events, networking and experience of the unique culture and heritage that Aotearoa New Zealand has to offer.
+Our aim was to make the congress an accessible and inclusive event for all through online international programming as well as offering the opportunity for local in-person events, networking and experience of the unique culture and heritage that Aotearoa New Zealand has to offer.

 The Congress theme is ‘Conservation and Change: Response, Adaptation and Leadership’.